u1i/activemq-getting-started/README.md

 ## Put a message onto a queue

-a -p "Hello, world" queue
+a -p "Hello, world" testqueue

-## Read messages from a testqueue
+## Read 10 messages from a testqueue

 a -c 10 testqueue

+## Listen to incoming messages in a queue

+a -g -c 1000 -w 0 testqueue